quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 ```
 mkdir qiime2-atacama-tutorial
 ```

 ```
 cd qiime2-atacama-tutorial
 ```

 ## The Metadata file

-Metadata play a key rule in every ecological study.
-For how is familiar with QIIME 1 this file correspond to "mapping file" or for R user is the env file in *vegan* package.
+Metadata play a key role in every ecological study.
+For how is familiar with QIIME1 this file corresponds to "mapping file" or for R user is the _env_ file in *vegan* package.

-QIIME2 metadata is most commonly stored in a **TSV** (i.e. tab-separated values) file.
-These files typically have a .tsv or .txt file extension, though it doesn’t matter to QIIME2 what file extension is used.
+QIIME2 metadata are usually stored in a **TSV** (i.e. tab-separated values) file.
+These files typically have a `.tsv` or `.txt` file extension, though it does not matter to QIIME2 what file extension is used.

 TSV files are simple text files used to store `tabular data`, and the format is supported by many types of software, such as editing, importing, and exporting from spreadsheet programs and databases.
 Thus, it’s usually straightforward to manipulate QIIME 2 metadata using a software like Microsoft Excel or (better) Google Sheets to edit and export your metadata files.

-You can find the [file](https://docs.google.com/spreadsheets/d/1a1NFqpBjwb8Ul0c4O68IVFb9JUn5BjLdyHr422LMfE0/edit#gid=1988763045) in the Lab folder of today or download it directly from qiime to the server by running the command:
+You can find the [file](https://docs.google.com/spreadsheets/d/1a1NFqpBjwb8Ul0c4O68IVFb9JUn5BjLdyHr422LMfE0/edit#gid=1988763045) in the Lab folder of today or download it directly from QIIME2 to your working area by running the command:

 ```
 wget -O "sample-metadata.tsv" \
   "https://data.qiime2.org/2022.2/tutorials/atacama-soils/sample_metadata.tsv"
 ```

-**If you would like to play around the sample-metadata.tsv file, please copy it file into another folder and have fun with it.**
+**If you would like to play around the sample-metadata.tsv file, please copy it into another folder and have fun with it.**
 **Remember this *sample-metadata_16S.tsv* file will be used throughout the rest of the tutorial.**